 It can be very difficult to keep your home organized if you simply have too much stuff scattered about.
-Decluttering & sorting through things initially will help you keep up with day to day organization.
+Decluttering and sorting through the piles initially will help you keep up with day to day organization.
 If there are things that you don’t want to get rid of, you can simply put them away in storage for now.
-Try to really limit how much you keep in your living space, & you will start to see the positive effects quickly.
+Try to really limit how much you keep in your living space, and you will start to see the positive effects quickly.

-If you pack away the special cookware & servingware, you will have more room to store the kitchen items that you use daily.
-You can free up counter space & easily put things out of sight if your cabinets are not cluttered with items that you use once or twice a year.
-Imagine cooking meals in a clean kitchen where you have counter space to chop, prepare, & dish meals!
+If you pack away the special cookware and serving-ware, you will have more room to store the kitchen items that you use daily.
+You can free up counter space and easily put things out of sight if your cabinets are not cluttered with items that you use once or twice a year.
+Imagine cooking meals in a clean kitchen where you have counter space to chop, prepare, and dish the meals!